security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Description

-The role a person plays in the organization that is usually not evident from their `Person: Title` or `Person: Rank`.
+The role a person plays in the organization that is not evident from entries in `Person: Title` or `Person: Rank`.

 ### Type of field